bivoje/hex-calculator/README.md

 - negative result handling in radix other than decimal
 - ignore empty expr in interactive mode
 - current implementation of token is too big, need to demerge it into smaller pieces.
+- can we deal with floating point numbers?